-- 1. To understand that how to improve their writing skills and level of readability - 2.
-To learn about what to write in each section - 3.
-To understand the skills needed when writing a Title and ensure the good quality of paper at very first-time submission - 4.
-To understand the process of research - 5.
-To write quality research papers
+- 1. Understand how to improve their writing skills and level of readability - 2.
+Learn about what to write in each section - 3.
+Understand the skills needed when writing a Title and ensure the good quality of paper at very first-time submission - 4.
+Understand the process of research - 5.
+Write quality research papers